Technology

 The graph below shows how EDF’s variable (also known as standard) tariff and its cheapest fixed tariff compared with the cheapest fixed tariff on the market over a two-year period.

-If you were an EDF customer on its variable tariff, you were paying a lot more for your energy than if you’d switched to its cheapest deal or another cheaper deal on the market.
+If you were an EDF customer on its variable tariff, you have been paying a lot more for your energy than if you’d switched to its cheapest deal or another cheaper deal on the market.

 In April 2017, EDF Energy announced its second price rise in six months, which will add 7.2% to the bills of dual fuel customers on its standard tariff from June.
 This is on top of a previous 8.4% electricity price increase in March, though EDF cut gas prices by 5.2% in January.